rjnp2/Data-Science/tutorial/4. Data wrangling/readme.md

 ## **1. Data Loading, Storage, and File Formats**
 - **Data Imports** \
   Accessing data is a necessary first step for using most of the tools.
-Input and output typically falls into a few main categories: reading text files and other more efficient on-disk formats, loading data from databases, and interacting with network sources like web APIs.
+Input and output typically falls into a few main categories: reading text files and other more efficient on-disk formats, loading data from databases, and interacting with network sources like web APIs. \
   Use these commands to import data from a variety of different sources and formats.

-      ```python
+      ```Python
       import pandas as pd

       # this is comma-delimited, we can use read_csv to read it into a DataFrame: